 We consider all liquid investments purchased within 90 days of their maturity to be cash equivalents.
-See "Item 3. - Quantitative and Qualitative Disclosures About Market Risk" for further discussion regarding our marketable investment securities.
-As of June 30, 2011, our cash, cash equivalents and current marketable investment securities totaled \$1.009 billion compared to \$1.131 billion as of December 31, 2010, a decrease of \$122 million.
-This decrease in cash, cash equivalents and current marketable investment securities was primarily related to the purchase of strategic investments of \$2.147 billion, partially offset by cash generated from operations of \$128 million and the net proceeds of \$1.944 billion related to our 6 1/2% Senior Secured Notes due 2019 and 7 5/8% Senior Notes due 2021.
+See "Item 3. - Quantitative and Qualitative Disclosures about Market Risk" for further discussion regarding our marketable investment securities.
+As of September 30, 2011, our cash, cash equivalents and current marketable investment securities totaled \$1.436 billion compared to \$1.131 billion as of December 31, 2010, an increase of \$305 million.
+This increase in cash, cash equivalents and current marketable investment securities was primarily driven by net proceeds of \$1.942 billion related to our 6 1/2% Senior Secured Notes due 2019 and 7 5/8% Senior Notes due 2021, cash receipts of \$552 million related to our investment in TerreStar and cash generated from operations of \$252 million, partially offset by the Hughes Acquisition of \$2.090 billion, net of cash received, and capital expenditures of \$261 million.

 We have investments in various debt and equity instruments including corporate bonds, corporate equity securities, government bonds, and variable rate demand notes ("VRDNs").
 VRDNs are long-term floating rate municipal bonds with embedded put options that allow the bondholder to sell the security at par plus accrued interest.
 All of the put options are secured by a pledged liquidity source.
 Our VRDN portfolio is comprised of investments in many municipalities, which are backed by financial institutions or other highly rated companies that serve as the pledged liquidity source.
 While they are classified as marketable investment securities, the put option allows VRDNs to be liquidated generally on a same day or on a five business day settlement basis.
-As of June 30, 2011 and December 31, 2010, we held VRDNs, within our current marketable investment securities portfolio, with fair values of \$180 million and \$396 million, respectively.
+As of September 30, 2011 and December 31, 2010, we held VRDNs, within our current marketable investment securities portfolio, with fair values of \$179 million and \$396 million, respectively.

-As of June 30, 2011, we held debt and equity investments in TerreStar Corporation and TerreStar Networks of \$675 million.
-On June 14, 2011, Gamma Acquisition L.L.C. ("Gamma"), a wholly-owned subsidiary of DISH Network, entered into an asset purchase agreement (the "TerreStar Purchase Agreement") with TerreStar Networks and certain of its subsidiaries pursuant to which upon closing of the transaction, Gamma will acquire substantially all of the assets of TerreStar Networks and its subsidiaries (the "Debtors") for a purchase price of \$1.375 billion and will agree to assume certain liabilities associated with the ongoing operations of the business being acquired.
-We expect that these proceeds will be used to repay our investment in TerreStar.
+As of September 30, 2011, we held debt and equity investments in TerreStar Corporation and TerreStar Networks of \$140 million.
+On June 14, 2011, Gamma Acquisition L.L.C. ("Gamma"), a wholly-owned subsidiary of DISH Network entered into an asset purchase agreement (the "TerreStar Purchase Agreement") with TerreStar Networks and certain of its subsidiaries pursuant to which upon closing of the transaction Gamma will acquire substantially all of the assets of TerreStar Networks and its subsidiaries for a cash purchase price of \$1.375 billion and will agree to assume certain liabilities associated with the ongoing operations of the business being acquired.
+Gamma agreed to fund \$1.345 billion of the purchase price prior to receipt of approvals from the FCC or Canadian Department of Industry, and funded such amount on August 11, 2011, after receipt of approval from the U.S. Bankruptcy Court for the Southern District of New York on July 7, 2011.
+A portion of these proceeds have been used to repay certain of our investments in TerreStar in full, and others in part.